 The public can access the electronic copy of the Annual Report via SGXNET as well as MPACT's website, and printed copies of the Annual Report are also available upon request.
 Under normal circumstances, Unitholders will receive the notices of general meetings and proxy forms with instructions on the appointment of proxies and may also download these documents from MPACT's website.
-Notices of general meetings are also published in the newspaper, SGXNET and MPACT's website.
-The Manager will be conducting the upcoming annual general meeting by hybrid means and arrangements will be put in place to allow Unitholders to participate in the meeting inperson and virtually.
-Please refer to the notice of the annual general meeting dated 6 July 2023 for further information.
+Notices of general meetings are also published in the newspaper and on SGXNET and MPACT's website.
+The Manager will be conducting the upcoming annual general meeting in-person.
+Please refer to the notice of the annual general meeting dated 28 June 2024 for further information.

 An annual general meeting is held once a year to provide a platform for Unitholders to interact with the Board and Management, in particular the Chairman of the Board, the Chairman of the AC, the CEO and the CFO.
 The external auditor is also present to address Unitholders' queries about the audit and the financial statements of the Group.
-A record of the Directors' attendance at the annual general meeting can be found in the record of their attendance of meetings set out from pages 161 to 162 of this Annual Report.
+A record of the Directors' attendance at the annual general meeting can be found in the record of their attendance of meetings set out on page 108 of this Annual Report.

 Provision 11.4 of the Code requires an issuer's constitutive documents to allow for absentia voting at general meetings of Unitholders.
-The Trust Deed currently does not provide for absentia voting but the Manager is of the view that despite the deviation from Provision 11.4 of the Code, its current practice remains consistent with Principle 11 of the Code as a whole because Unitholders nevertheless have opportunities to communicate their views on matters affecting the Group even when they are not in attendance at general meetings.
+The Trust Deed currently does not provide for absentia voting which may be considered by the Manager following careful study to ensure that the integrity of information and authentication of the identity of Unitholders through the web are not compromised and legislative changes are effected to recognise remote voting.
+The Manager is of the view that despite the deviation from Provision 11.4 of the Code, its current practice remains consistent with Principle 11 of the Code as a whole because Unitholders nevertheless have opportunities to communicate their views on matters affecting the Group even when they are not in attendance at general meetings.
 For example, in an ordinary meeting setting (i.e. physical meetings), Unitholders may appoint proxies to attend, speak and vote, on their behalf, at general meetings.
-Unitholders such as nominee companies which provide custodial services for securities are able to appoint more than two proxies to attend, speak and vote at general meetings.
+Unitholders such as nominee companies which provide custodial services for securities are not constrained by the two-proxy limitation and are able to appoint more than two proxies to attend, speak and vote at general meetings.

-Where a general meeting is convened, all Unitholders are

-entitled to a proxy form with instructions on the appointment of proxies, instructions on how to access an electronic copy of the circular on SGXNET as well as MPACT's website, and a form to request for a printed copy of the circular.
-The Manager informs Unitholders of the rules governing the general meetings; prior to voting at an annual general meeting or any other general meeting, the voting procedures will be made known to Unitholders to facilitate them in exercising their votes.
+Where a general meeting is convened, all Unitholders are entitled to a proxy form with instructions on the appointment of proxies, instructions on how to access an electronic copy of the circular on SGXNET as well as MPACT's website, and a form to request for a printed copy of the circular.
+The Manager informs the Unitholders of the rules governing the general meetings; prior to voting at an annual general meeting or any other general meeting, the voting procedures will be made known to the Unitholders to facilitate them in exercising their votes.